-- Time Improvement in the 4mA condition minus Time improvement in the SHAM condition; - Time Improvement in the 2mA condition minus Time improvement in the SHAM condition.

-Thus, a tDCS effectiveness score is calculated for each participant in the 4mA and 2mA conditions.
-These tDCS effectiveness scores will then be the dependent variables in a multivariate logistic regression; once for trained items, again for untrained items.
-The predictors will be the CSF level of a participant, grey matter volumes and skull thickness around the DLPFC, impairment scores (baseline and cognitive severity), and interactive terms representing the sex of the participant.
-In this manner, we can examine what individual differences predict the tDCS response in people with AD and if these predictors are the same for two and 4mA tDCS while checking for sex differences.
-We expect more significant levels of CSF, less DLPFC grey matter, thicker skulls, and greater impairment levels will be predictive of more substantial improvement in the 4mA condition.
+Next, we will calculate how much a participant improved in each condition by taking the naming score obtained at baseline for a naming list and subtracting it from the naming score obtained in the final stimulation session (e.g., 32 (final) - 20 (baseline) = an improvement score of 12).
+These scores are then used to produce tDCS effectiveness scores: the improvement score in the 4mA condition minus the improvement score in the SHAM condition; and the improvement score in the 2mA condition minus the improvement score in the SHAM condition.
+These tDCS effectiveness scores will then be the dependent variables in a multivariate logistic regression; once for trained items, one for untrained items.
+The predictors will be the CSF level of a participant, grey matter volumes and skull thickness around the IPL, impairment scores (baseline and cognitive severity), and interactive terms representing the sex of the participant.
+In this manner, we can examine what individual differences predict the tDCS response in people with AD, and if these predictors are the same for 2mA and 4mA tDCS, while checking for sex differences.
+We expect more significant levels of CSF, less IPL grey matter, thicker skulls, and greater impairment levels will be predictive of more substantial improvement in the 4mA condition because this stimulation intensity is needed to compensate for higher levels of shunting and severity.
 CSF and grey matter values may be less predictive for how well women respond to tDCS as their relatively smaller heads could compensate for increased shunting levels.
-Finally, a 2 (male AD, female AD) x3 (4mA, 2mA, SHAM) between-subject repeated measures ANOVA will be run for tasks administered in evaluation: MoCA scores, to check for changes in general cognition, as well as for verbal fluency, digit span, and Corsi to check for generalized executive function differences.
-These analyses are exploratory.